 Even if your household goods have arrived on time and your home search has gone smoothly, making sure your children feel at home is key.
 There is much that can be done to assist a child with the stress of relocation.
 Allowing the children to participate in the moving process, providing continuity between the old and new homes, and offering maximum parental support can help children to enjoy the move.

 Studies show that children are less fearful of an international move if they can participate in the process.
 Keeping children informed throughout the relocation, and possibly involving them in the decision on whether to accept the assignment, will help them to feel more secure.
-Children can participate if parents give them tasks, such as organizing household belongings to take to the new country, or finding information on fun things to do in the new city.
+Children can participate if parents give them tasks, such as organizing household belongings to take to the new country or finding information on fun things to do in the new city.
 On packing day children can even help pack soft items such as toys.
 Their boxes can be loaded into the container last, so that they are the first things the child will see when household goods are unpacked.
-At the new home, the child can continue to participate by putting away their unpacked things and helping to decorate their new room.
+At the new home, the child can continue to participate by putting away their unpacked things or helping to decorate their new room.

 Children crave stability and continuity in their lives.
 Prior to leaving the old home, parents should encourage children to gather photos and contact details on their friends.
 This will allow the kids to keep in touch with old friends, which only helps them transition to their new home, but is useful if the family later repatriates.
 And it is comforting for the children to take their favorite toys and books along with them.
 On arrival in FrankfurtRhineMain immediately look for local opportunities for them to pursue their hobbies.